istio/istio/tests/util/golinter/README.md

 # Lint rules.
-[lint_rules_list.go](lint_rules_list.go) defines three lists of lint rules which apply to unit test files, integration test files, and e2e test files.
+[lint_rules_list.go](linter/lint_rules_list.go) defines a map `LintRulesList` which maps each test type to a list of lint rules.
+For example, **UnitTest** maps to a list of rules, which apply to unit test files, and **IntegTest** maps to a list of rules that apply to integration test files.
 These lists are extensible.
-For example, to configure rules for checking unit tests, you can add any rule creator into `UnitTestRules`, or remove any rule creator out of `UnitTestRules`.
+You can add or remove any rule creator from them.

 # Whitelist
-If, for some reason, you want to disable lint rule for a file, you can add file path and rule ID into [whitelist.go](whitelist.go).
+If, for some reason, you want to disable lint rule for a file, you can add file path and rule ID into [whitelist.go](linter/whitelist.go).
 Rule ID is the name of that rule file without `.go` extension. multiple rule IDs are delimited by comma.
 You could also specify file path in regex.

 If you don't want to apply any rule to a file path, you can choose `SkipAllRules`.